 But, law school was not yet in my sights.
 I initially rebelled against my father.
 I pursued jobs in many fields and studied both music and rhetoric.
 My rebellion lasted only so long.
 But, after I began working at Legal Aid and helped disabled people with the Social Security Disability cases, I did very well and my boss told I me I had talent as an advocate.
 She said that I needed to go to law school to expand that skill and my desire to be useful to others.

-For more information or if you or a loved one has been injured due to a personal injury or workplace accident, contact Butler Viadro, LLP, for an immediate consultation.
+For more information or if you or a loved one has been injured due to a personal injury or workplace accident, contact Viadro Law, LLP, for an immediate consultation.